MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-getsystemversion.md

 ### -param ServicePackStringSize [in]

 Specifies the size, in characters, of the buffer that <i>ServicePackString</i> specifies.
+This size includes the space for the '\0' terminating character.

 ### -param ServicePackStringUsed [out, optional]

 Receives the size, in characters, of the string of the service pack level.
+This size includes the space for the '\0' terminating character.
 If <i>ServicePackStringUsed</i> is <b>NULL</b>, this information is not returned.

 ### -param ServicePackNumber [out]